 - 7. In the Service Name field, type a descriptive service name. - 8.
-In the Service User menu, select Any, or select Single address and enter the IP address of one computer: - Any.
-This selection (the default) allows any computer on the Internet to use this service. - Single address.
-This selection restricts the service to a particular computer.
-Enter the IP address in the field that becomes available with this selection from the menu. - 9.
-From the Service Type menu, select the service type, either TCP or UDP. - 10.
-In the Triggering Port field, enter the number of the outbound traffic port that must open the inbound ports. - 11.
-From the Connection Type menu, select the inbound connection type, TCP, UDP, or TCP/UDP.
+In the Service User menu, select Any, or select Single address and enter the IP address of one computer: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - 9.
+Select the service type, either TCP or UDP or TCP/UDP (both).